trombik/jekyll-site-info.mkrsgh.org/makerspace/courses/Microbit_Basic.md

 Designed for kids, BBC micro:bit course is a series of 2 modules, 10 lessons in total, one hour per lesson.
 Our courses are based on [lessons published on microbit.org](https://microbit.org/lessons/).
-Although not required, parents and guardians are encuoraged to attend the class with kids to understand the STEM education.
+Although not required, parents and guardians are encouraged to attend the class with kids to understand the STEM education.

 ## How students learn micro:bit